Johnny-Codes/autoplus/README.md

 > `:8070/api/technicians/`

-@GET requests return a list of technicians in the system.
+GET requests return a list of technicians in the system.

 Example JSON response: